Bokf Na Decreases Stake in UnitedHealth Group Incorporated (NYSE:UNH)

-Bokf Na decreased its position in UnitedHealth Group Incorporated (NYSE:UNH – Get Rating) by 1.2% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm owned 97,505 shares of the healthcare conglomerate’s stock after selling 1,167 shares during the quarter.
-UnitedHealth Group makes up 1.0% of Bokf Na’s investment portfolio, making the stock its 15th largest position.
-Bokf Na’s holdings in UnitedHealth Group were worth $51,695,000 at the end of the most recent quarter.
+Bokf Na reduced its stake in shares of UnitedHealth Group Incorporated (NYSE:UNH – Get Rating) by 1.2% during the 4th quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 97,505 shares of the healthcare conglomerate’s stock after selling 1,167 shares during the period.
+UnitedHealth Group makes up about 1.0% of Bokf Na’s holdings, making the stock its 15th largest position.
+Bokf Na’s holdings in UnitedHealth Group were worth $51,695,000 as of its most recent filing with the SEC.

 Wall Street Analyst Weigh In

-UNH has been the topic of a number of research analyst reports.
-JPMorgan Chase & Co. reduced their target price on UnitedHealth Group from $595.00 to $562.00 in a report on Tuesday, May 30th.
-Raymond James reaffirmed a “strong-buy” rating and issued a $630.00 target price on shares of UnitedHealth Group in a research report on Friday, April 14th.
-Stephens restated an “overweight” rating and issued a $605.00 price objective on shares of UnitedHealth Group in a report on Tuesday, February 28th.
-Oppenheimer restated an “outperform” rating and issued a $610.00 price objective on shares of UnitedHealth Group in a report on Monday, April 17th.
-Finally, Piper Sandler assumed coverage on UnitedHealth Group in a report on Thursday, May 25th.
-They issued an “overweight” rating and a $580.00 target price on the stock.
-One research analyst has rated the stock with a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $599.06.
+UNH has been the topic of several analyst reports.
+Royal Bank of Canada reissued an “outperform” rating and issued a $592.00 target price on shares of UnitedHealth Group in a research note on Monday, April 17th.
+Oppenheimer restated an “outperform” rating and issued a $610.00 price target on shares of UnitedHealth Group in a report on Monday, April 17th.
+Cantor Fitzgerald started coverage on UnitedHealth Group in a report on Thursday, April 20th.
+They issued an “overweight” rating and a $591.00 price target for the company.
+JPMorgan Chase & Co. lowered their price target on UnitedHealth Group from $595.00 to $562.00 in a report on Tuesday, May 30th.
+Finally, Piper Sandler started coverage on UnitedHealth Group in a report on Thursday, May 25th.
+They set an “overweight” rating and a $580.00 price objective for the company.
+One analyst has rated the stock with a hold rating, fourteen have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, UnitedHealth Group has an average rating of “Buy” and an average target price of $599.06.

-UnitedHealth Group (NYSE:UNH – Get Rating) last released its quarterly earnings results on Friday, April 14th.
-The healthcare conglomerate reported $6.26 earnings per share for the quarter, beating the consensus estimate of $6.24 by $0.02.
-The firm had revenue of $91.93 billion for the quarter, compared to analysts’ expectations of $89.77 billion.
+UnitedHealth Group (NYSE:UNH – Get Rating) last released its quarterly earnings data on Friday, April 14th.
+The healthcare conglomerate reported $6.26 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $6.24 by $0.02.
+The company had revenue of $91.93 billion during the quarter, compared to analysts’ expectations of $89.77 billion.
 UnitedHealth Group had a return on equity of 27.05% and a net margin of 6.16%.
-The company’s revenue was up 14.7% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $5.49 EPS.
-On average, research analysts expect that UnitedHealth Group Incorporated will post 24.97 EPS for the current year.
+The business’s revenue was up 14.7% on a year-over-year basis.
+During the same period last year, the firm posted $5.49 earnings per share.
+Sell-side analysts anticipate that UnitedHealth Group Incorporated will post 24.97 earnings per share for the current year.

 UnitedHealth Group, Inc engages in the provision of health care coverage, software, and data consultancy services.
 It operates through the following segments: UnitedHealthcare, OptumHealth, OptumInsight, and OptumRx.
 The UnitedHealthcare segment utilizes Optum’s capabilities to help coordinate patient care, improve affordability of medical care, analyze cost trends, manage pharmacy benefits, work with care providers more effectively, and create a simpler consumer experience.